 - Principals Welcome Lunch, presented by JF Hillebrand, a networking lunch for the wine industry on Thursday

-- Celebrating Excellence: The Annual Awards Lunch, presented by ContainerWorld, on Friday, where the Wine Program Excellence awards, Sommelier of the Year and Spirited Industry Professional awards are presented.
+- Celebrating Excellence: The Annual Awards Lunch, presented by ContainerWorld, on Friday, where the Wine Program Excellence Awards, Sommelier of the Year, Spirited Industry Professional, and Terry Threlfall Scholarship awards are presented.

-Events take place at ~25 venues around the city.
+Events take place at a variety of venues around the city.
 The festival is headquartered at the Vancouver Convention Centre West.
 The International Festival Tastings, most Trade Days Conference events and public wine seminars are held at the VCC.
 Other events are held at Vancouver’s top restaurants and venues.

 “A magnificent opportunity to communicate with domestic and industry clients….
 Our winery has grown with this community and this festival.”
 John Skinner, Painted Rock Estate Winery (BC)

 “People really want to learn, really want to know more in detail about the wines from all over the world….I will be back for sure!“ Daniel Castaño, Familia Castaño (Spain)

 “The scale of it is pretty impressive. … It’s kind of irresistible.”
 Dr. Jamie Goode, wineanorak.com, Sunday Express